JaredKeithAveritt/Intro_to_Gaussian/IRC_Path.md

 Instructions on checking if the initial structure is the maxima energy structure (i.e., transition state) using GaussView can be found [here](https://flex.phys.tohoku.ac.jp/texi/gview/seqs.htm).
 [1] [Research Gate: How to get IRC path in Gaussian](https://www.researchgate.net/post/How-to-get-the-IRC-path-in-DFT-Gaussian-calculation)

+Alternative way to find min reaction pathway : (cited as a more powerfull, but not comparable method [1]) -- NEB with QCHEM/QE)